Hardscapes & Hard surfaces

 Sandstone, a type of Flagstone have a coarse texture and loose grain features and looked a lot like compressed sand.
 They are usually available in shades of brown and Tan, but they also come in a range of beautiful colors such as black, gray, white, and red.
 They are great at adding a natural vibe and texture to your areas for an even more pleasing look.

 These massive stones come in all shapes and sizes, which you can buy by tons.
 Its color and appearance will depend mostly on the kind of stone you’ll get.
-They are perfect for creating an impactful statement in your landscape.
+They are perfect for creating an impactful statement in your finished project.
 You can also use smaller ones as borders, water features, and accent pieces.

 TAGS: BC hardscapes, Nanaimo Hardscaping, Hard surfaces